Physical and Dynamic Meteorology

 Description

-The National Science Foundation (NSF) is offering a grant opportunity titled "Physical and Dynamic Meteorology" aimed at funding basic research on atmospheric physics and dynamics, particularly at sub-synoptic scales and in relation to climate change.
+The U.S. National Science Foundation (NSF) is offering a grant opportunity titled "Physical and Dynamic Meteorology" aimed at funding basic research in atmospheric physics and dynamics, particularly at sub-synoptic scales and in relation to climate change.
 The program supports a wide range of research areas, including severe weather phenomena, aerosol and cloud physics, atmospheric dynamics, and atmospheric electricity, encouraging diverse study types such as theoretical, numerical, laboratory, and field observation-based research.
-Proposals may be submitted at any time throughout the year, with a strong emphasis on integrating education and outreach activities, and the program particularly encourages submissions from underrepresented groups and institutions.
+Proposals may be submitted at any time throughout the year, with no cost-sharing or matching requirements, and the program particularly encourages submissions from underrepresented groups and institutions.
 For further details, interested applicants can contact NSF grants.gov support at grantsgovsupport@nsf.gov or visit the program's webpage at http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=12728.

 Point(s) of Contact